 The Haymond Law Firm conducted an intense and thorough investigation of the property, the Landlord, and all history associated with complaints and defects concerning the property.
 After completing all the necessary research Haymond discovered that the property owner had received multiple complaints about the handrail previously and also discovered that the city gave notice of the danger of this handrail during a previous safety inspection.
 However, no corrections were ever made to the dangerous handrail by the Landlord.

-As a result of our aggressive approach, Frank received a settlement in order to help pay remaining medical bills and make up for the lost pay from his work.
+As a result of our aggressive approach, Frank received a settlement in order to help pay the remaining medical bills and make up for the lost pay from his work.

 No amount of money can truly make up for an injury a client suffers.
 The Haymond Law Firm works tirelessly to ensure our clients are compensated fairly and do not have to worry about making ends meet after a traumatic incident.

 The holiday shopping season was in full swing on that fateful day when Dana Williams was out looking for the last few items on her list.
-A young mother of two young children, she was walking along a street in West Hartford, Connecticut as she looked for that special gift for a few of her favourite family members.
+A young mother of two young children, she was walking along a street in West Hartford, Connecticut as she looked for that special gift for a few of her favorite family members.
 Due to a recent snowfall a few days prior, as well as the subsequent drop in temperatures from the night before, the sidewalk was icy and slippery

 Dana suffered a devastating fall that resulted in numerous fractures as well as a concussion.
 Initially helped by some passersby who were also precariously picking their way across the frozen sidewalk, the manager of the store that she fell in front of rushed to the scene and called for emergency medical help.
 The first responders also had a difficult time administering care to Dana do to the atrocious conditions of the sidewalk.